midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/nazis-and-communists-and-antifa-the-same.md

 ![nazis-and-communists-and-antifa-the-same](/memes/capitalism/nazis-and-communists-and-antifa-the-same.png)

-Nazis and communists and antifa the same.
+Nazis and Communists and Antifa the same.